 Why screen time quality is important

 The quality of screen time matters.
-For preschoolers, good-quality screen time has benefits in two key areas:
+For preschoolers, good-quality screen time can have benefits in two key areas:

 Good-quality screen time can encourage positive behaviour too.
 For example, you and your child could watch a TV or YouTube show that encourages sharing, helping others and cooperating.
 Then afterwards you could use characters or ideas from the show to guide your child’s behaviour.

 In contrast, poor-quality digital media has very few benefits.
-For example, your child won’t get much out of spending time by herself watching animations that include ads for toys.
+For example, your child won’t get much out of spending time alone watching animations that include ads for toys.

 Talking with your child about whether a game or TV program is good quality can help your child start to learn about what makes a good-quality TV program, movie, app or game.

 The best apps and games help your child learn and develop.
 Good-quality apps or games for preschoolers can:

 - encourage creativity – for example, by encouraging children to draw pictures or create and act out stories

 - encourage problem-solving – for example, by encouraging children to work out the most appropriate clothes for characters to wear in rainy weather

 - develop communication skills – for example, by prompting children to ask for something in a café, or chat to family and friends

 - develop social skills – for example, by encouraging children to take turns